williamhaw/williamhaw.github.io/_posts/2019-05-31-sbt-tricks.md

 The reason, as noted [here](https://stackoverflow.com/questions/25179314/why-is-sbt-not-excluding-these-libraries-despite-using-excludes), is that the underlying Ivy dependency resolution doesn't understand sbt conventions (for e.g. the version suffix in the library name).

-# Versioning in a multi-module builds
+# Versioning in a multi-module build

 If you have a version.sbt file in the root of your repository, to apply the version to all modules, use the following: